 Many people who attend day services have moderate to advanced dementia, but some people in the earlier stages of dementia also enjoy attending.
-People attending day activities are given an assessment first, to make sure it is right for them.
-You don't need to have a carer to attend day activities.
+People attending day opportunities are given an assessment first, to make sure it is right for them.
+You don't need to have a carer to attend.

-What happens at day activities?
+What happens at day opportunities?

-We offer a wide range of activities and opportunities, including life story work, exercise to music, painting and craft work, musical activities, gardening, baking, discussions.
+We offer a wide range of activities, including life story work, exercise to music, painting and craft work, musical activities, gardening, baking and discussions.
 We also organise outings based on people's interests - for example theatre, bowling, garden centres or other local places of interest.
-Our trained staff help people with dementia to maintain their skills so that they can stay independent for as long as possible.
+Our highly trained and skilled staff help people with dementia to maintain their skills so that they can stay independent for as long as possible.